ModUDuke/courses-conclusion-and-review/chapter1.md

 ---
-title: 'Introduction'
+title: Introduction
-description: If you want to go through these topics in more detail, take our free Causal Inference with R - Introduction course here on DataCamp.
+description: 'If you want to go through these topics in more detail, take our free Causal Inference with R - Introduction course here on DataCamp.'
 ---

 ## INTRO: Comparing Breakfast Cereals: Outcome Variables